gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 - Every change is small and incremental.
 The app works before and works after.
 Tests pass, linters are happy, nothing was bypassed to apply the change (exceptions do happen but that's what they are, exceptional)
 - If an urgent bug fix has to be made, it can be done as usual, nothing is blocked
 - Every change is a measurable improvement and can be explained and demoed to non experts
-- If the whole effort has to be suspended or stopped altogether (because of priorities shifting, budget reasons, etc), it's still a net gain overall compared to before starting it (and that gain is in some form *measureable*)
+- If the whole effort has to be suspended or stopped altogether (because of priorities shifting, budget reasons, etc), it's still a net gain overall compared to before starting it (and that gain is in some form *measurable*)

 In my experience, with this approach, you keep everyone happy and can do the improvements that you really need to do.